imcitius/checker/README.md

 bots_enabled: wheether to allow run telegram bot
 ```

-Keep in mind that the `run_every` parameter must be a multiple of the` timer_step` parameter.
-For example, if the internal timer fires every 5 seconds, the check can be performed every number of seconds in multiples of 5 (60 seconds, 75 seconds, etc.)

 ## An "actor" is an action that must be performed when the verification status changes (actor_up/actor_down).
 Actors (actions) are described in the ʻactors` block.